 “The central question that emerges—and it is not a parliamentary question or a question that is answered by merely consulting a catalog of the rights of American citizens, born Equal—is whether the White community in the South is entitled to take such measures as are necessary to prevail, politically and culturally, in areas in which it does not predominate numerically.
 The sobering answer is Yes—the White community is so entitled because, for the time being, it is the advanced race.
 It is not easy, and it is unpleasant, to adduce statistics evidencing the median cultural superiority of White over Negro: but it is a fact that obtrudes, one that cannot be hidden by ever-so-busy egalitarians and anthropologists.”

-Buckley walked a good deal of that back in later years, and there with reports from intimates that he reached a turning point after weeping for the four young black girls killed in the infamous Birmingham church bombing in 1963.
+Buckley walked a good deal of that back in later years, and there were reports from intimates that he reached a turning point after weeping for the four young black girls killed in the infamous Birmingham church bombing in 1963.

 Still, the Baldwin debate at which he ridiculed the lack of black “exertion” was still two years in the future, he opposed the 1964 Civil Rights Act and the 1965 Voting Rights Act, and in Birmingham, he had defended police “restraint” after Sheriff Bull Connor unleashed German shepherds, billy clubs and fire hoses on the peaceful demonstrators, adding that the South could “do without massive infusions of Northern moralism.”